FoamScience/OpenFOAM-Multi-Objective-Optimization/docs.md

 >
 > This toolkit relies on [ax-platform](https://ax.dev) to do the optimization, so we support what they support.
 >
-> Here are a few nice words about [Bayesian Optimization](https://ax.dev/docs/bayesopt.html).
+> Here are few nice words about [Bayesian Optimization](https://ax.dev/docs/bayesopt.html).
 If you want to extend
 > these tools, you might want to take a look at the [Service and Developer APIs](https://ax.dev/docs/api.html)

 > Also, Python scripts are [Hydra Applications](https://hydra.cc/docs/intro/), so you can load different configurations